Cornwall Electric: St. Lawrence Power

 The St. Lawrence Power Company was established by Michael Patrick Davis of Ottawa, Ontario.
-It was granted a federal charter and given broad powers in an Act of Parliament which received Royal Assent on 23 May 1901.
+It was granted a federal charter and given broad powers in an Act of Parliament which received Royal Assent on May 23, 1901.
 In early 1907, Davis sold the company to the Pittsburgh Reduction Company in Philadelphia, which later became the Aluminum Company of America (ALCOA).
 It established an aluminum plant and formed the St. Lawrence River Power Company of New York State to build a power house for it in Massena.
-A few years later, the company directors who saw the potential of the St. Lawrence River and the Long Sault Rapids, formed the Long Sault Development Company and expanded its holdings by acquiring large sections of land in Canada to further their interest in the electricity business, which they believed could rival Niagara.
+A few years later, the company directors who saw the potential of the St. Lawrence River and the Long Sault Rapids, formed the Long Sault Development Company and expanded its holdings by acquiring large sections of land in Canada to further their interest in the electricity business, which they believed could rival Niagara Falls.

-As opposition towards all developments in the St. Lawrence grew stronger, the Government of Canada formed in 1912 a Commission of Conservation to review the Long Sault Rapids, the St. Lawrence River, and all that it entailed.
-In its report it stated, "that it is the plain duty of Canada ... to maintain her rights of ownership and jurisdiction absolutely unimpaired and untrammelled."
+As opposition to all developments in the St. Lawrence grew stronger, the Government of Canada formed in 1912 a Commission of Conservation to review the Long Sault Rapids, the St. Lawrence River, and all that it entailed.
+In its report, it stated, "That it is the plain duty of Canada... to maintain her rights of ownership and jurisdiction absolutely unimpaired and untrammelled."
 It became clear that private corporations would not be permitted to control the development of the St. Lawrence River.

-By the 1920s, Stormont Electric had become more dependent on the power it purchased from St. Lawrence Power, and eventually relegated its own power house to backup service only, which it operated on its property located on the south side of the Cornwall Canal and where St. Lawrence Power had installed a step down substation.
+By the 1920s, Stormont Electric had become more dependent on the power it purchased from St. Lawrence Power, and eventually relegated its own power house to backup service only, which it operated on its property located on the south side of the Cornwall Canal and where St. Lawrence Power had installed a step-down substation.
 Cornwall Electric later decided to move its power house to the north side of the canal on the railway car barn property it expanded with the 1934 purchase of the adjacent lot, eliminating the need of stringing and maintaining wires across the canal bed.